-We have audited the accompanying financial statements of Isla Pharmaceuticals, Inc. (the "Company"), which comprise the balance sheets as of December 31, 2018 and 2017, the related statements of operations, stockholders' equity and cash flows for the year ended December 31, 2018 and for the period from inception (March 8, 2017) to December 31, 2017, and the related notes to the financial statements (collectively, the financial statements).
+We have audited the accompanying financial statements of Isla Pharmaceuticals, Inc. (the "Company"), which comprise the balance sheets as of December 31, 2020 and 2019, the related statements of operations, stockholders' equity and cash flows for the years then ended, and the related notes to the financial statements (collectively, the "financial statements").